norbertbaricz/Puro/README.md

    - Example: `/help` for all commands, `/flip 5` to flip five coins.

 3. **Interact with events**:
-   - In the configured guild, send greetings like "hi" or "hello" for a wolf-themed reply.
+   - In the configured guild, send greetings like "hi" or "hello" for the configured reply.
    - The bot sets its status automatically on startup.

 ---